sofiabaezzato/sofiabaezzato/README.md

-<h1 align="left">Hi :wave: Sofia here!</h1>
+<h1 align="left">Hi 👋 Sofia here!</h1>

-<h2 align="left">Frontend enthusiast aspiring to evolve into a Full Stack Developer :sparkles:</h2>

 ###

+<h3 align="left">Frontend enthusiast aspiring to evolve into a Full Stack Developer ✨</h3>

+###

-📚 I'm currently learning testing w/ Cypress <br> 🧠 I have a **growth mindset**, thus I strongly believe that we can develop our skills and talents through hard work and patience<br>🍕 In my free time I read, run and make an insane amount of pizza<br>🌍 Based in **Italy** but willing to move to other European countries
+<p align="left">📚 I'm currently learning testing w/ Cypress<br>🧠 I have a growth mindset, thus I strongly believe that we can develop our skills and talents through hard work and patience<br>🍕 In my free time I read, run and make an insane amount of pizza<br>🌍 Based in Italy but willing to move to other European countries</p>

 ###